 Facilities Use Agreement

-The use of university facilities by external users is governed by university policy 16.33.
+The use of university facilities by external users is governed by HOP policy 05-413.
 Facilities may not be used for private commercial gain.

 The Facilities Use Agreement should be used any time an external party or group uses a university facility.
 This includes but is not limited to meetings, luncheons, day conferences, recreational activities and lock-ins.
 A separate agreement is maintained for use of the small meeting spaces in the Baker Pattillo Student Center, camps and conferences where attendees reside in the university's housing facilities, and for rentals of the Johnson Coliseum for concerts.